 At the end of the Foundation Stage, children are assessed against all areas of learning and a report is written about each child's characteristics of effective learning.

 The subheadings within the areas of learning create 17 Early Learning Goals (ELGs).
-Every child is assessed against all 17 ELGs and the level which they are working within each individual ELG.
-Children are assessed as either 1, 2 or 3 on each of the 17 ELGs:
+Every child is assessed against all 17 ELGs and are either judged as WA/WT.